This Four-Step Framework Will Help You Increase the Speed of Your Organization

 Driving execution doesn’t have to translate to longer workdays.
 Instead, shift your focus to increasing the speed of your organization by making sure that your team is supported and empowered to make decisions on their own.

-In this article, you’ll gain tips for creating a faster company and a five-step framework to think through as you work to increase productivity and create more engaged employees.
+In this article, you’ll gain tips for creating a faster company and a four-step framework to think through as you work to increase productivity and create more engaged employees.

 1. Identify bottle necks